-Real Property Appraisals: A PrimerOne's home purchase can be the most serious financial decision some of us could ever consider.
-Whether it's a main residence, an additional vacation home or one of many rentals, purchasing real property is an involved transaction that requires multiple parties to see it through.
+A home purchase is the most significant transaction most of us will ever encounter.
+It doesn't matter if a main residence, a second vacation home or one of many rentals, purchasing real property is an involved transaction that requires multiple people working in concert to see it through.

-It's likely you are familiar with the parties taking part in the transaction.
-The most known face in the exchange is the real estate agent.
-Next, the lender provides the financial capital necessary to finance the exchange.
-Ensuring all aspects of the transaction are completed and that the title is clear to transfer from the seller to the purchaser is the title company.
+You're likely to be familiar with the parties taking part in the transaction.
+The real estate agent is the most known entity in the exchange.
+Next, the mortgage company provides the financial capital required to fund the transaction.
+The title company sees to it that all aspects of the sale are completed and that the title is clear to pass from the seller to the buyer.

-So what party is responsible for making sure the property is consistent with the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
-A professional North Carolina licensed appraiser from Davidson & Associates will ensure you as an interested party are informed.
+So, who's responsible for making sure the property is worth the purchase price?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Davidson & Associates will ensure, you as an interested party, are informed.

-Following the inspection, we use two or three approaches when determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Following the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

-Replacement CostHere, the appraiser analyzes information on local building costs, the cost of labor and other factors to figure out how much it would cost to replace the property being appraised.
-This value often sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where the appraiser uses information on local building costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
+This estimate commonly sets the upper limit on what a property would sell for.
+The cost approach is also the least used method.

 Analyzing Comparable Sales